Perfect for Tax Day leafletting, as a focus for forums and panels and workshops and more!

-The current edition of the War Resisters League's famous "pie chart" flyer, Where Your Income Tax Money Really Goes, analyzes the Federal Fiscal Year 2018 Budget.
-(FY 2018 is 1 October 2017 - 30 September 2018).
-Perfect for Tax Day leafletting, as a focus for forums and panels and workshops and more!
+The new War Resisters League's famous "pie chart" flyer, Where Your Income Tax Money Really Goes, analyzes the Federal Fiscal Year 2023 Budget (FY 2023 is 1 October 2022 - 30 September 2023.
+This FY2023 issue was published in March 2022.

-ONLY YOU CAN STOP
+WHAT YOU CAN DO

-For more about refusing to pay for war, contact the National War Tax Resistance Coordinating Committee, PO Box 150553, Brooklyn, NY 11215, (800) 269-7464, nwtrcc.org.
-Support the Peace Tax Fund bill: peacetaxfund.org.
+For more about refusing to pay for war, brochures, and other resources, contact the National War Tax Resistance Coordinating Committee, (800) 269-7464 or see nwtrcc.org.
+Support the Peace Tax Fund legislation: peacetaxfund.org.

-You can also download the flyers and print them locally.
+You can also download the flyers and print them locally:

 We offer these downloads free of charge, but we really appreciate your donation to support the work of producing this important resource each year.
 If you can, donate today!